GraceOyetayo/DSA-Project---Amazon-Product-Review/README.md

   Values: Potential Revenue → Sum

 10. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?

+Since the actual price range is large:
+Minimum actual price in dataset = ₹39
+Maximum actual price in dataset = ₹139900

+The price bucket was randomlyand systematically grouped into 10 buckets

+Added a conditional column with actual price range buckets as follows:
+<₹250
+₹250 - ₹500
+₹501-₹1000
+₹1001-₹2000
+₹2001-₹5000
+₹5001-₹10000
+₹10001-₹20000
+₹20001-₹50000
+₹50001 - ₹10000
+>₹100000

+  Using Pivot Table:
+  Rows: Price Range Buckets
+  Values: Product name → Count

-15. How does the rating relate to the level of discount?
+11. How does the rating relate to the level of discount?

+Using a scatter plot, rating versus discount percentage.
+They are negatively correlated as average rating increases, level of discount decreases.
+The

-16. How many products have fewer than 1,000 reviews?
+12. How many products have fewer than 1,000 reviews?

+Added a conditional column (Reviews less than 1000): =IF(rating count < 1000, "Yes", " ")
+Then COUNTIF is used to count the number of products with fewer thwn 1000 reviews: =COUNTIF(Reviews less than 1000, "Yes")

+ANSWER: 328

-17. Which categories have products with the highest discounts?
+13. Which categories have products with the highest discounts?

-18. Identify the top 5 products in terms of rating and number of reviews combined.
+14. Identify the top 5 products in terms of rating and number of reviews combined.

-Document the key steps in your analysis, including formulas used, pivot tables created, or charts generated.
+## Viusalization of findings

-A dashboard was created using Microsoft Excel [link](
+A dashboard was created using Microsoft Excel
+The excel file with the pivot tables and dashboard [link](https://docs.google.com/spreadsheets/d/1W3RuW_-uOv2crwDoNntI8vE5aP_wMKiw/edit?usp=drive_link&ouid=117505765858476215827&rtpof=true&sd=true)